-Our thoughts go out to our Blue Raider community during this time of transition because of the impact of COVID-19.
+Our thoughts go out to our Blue Raider community during the COVID-19 pandemic.
 We are eager to continue providing the support students need to perform well academically while taking care of their mental health needs.
-In keeping with recommendations for social distancing, we are suspending face-to-face counseling sessions and groups; and will now be shifting to telehealth services for the remainder of Spring 2020.
+In keeping with recommendations for social distancing, we are suspending face-to-face counseling sessions and groups and will now be providing telehealth services.

 The following are services available to students at this time: